 Vehicle Storage Facilities: A lot or facility in which vehicles, including automobiles, boats, motorcycles, or recreational vehicles are stored for periods greater than five days.
+Included in this use type are the maintenance and servicing of vehicles being stored.

 Vehicle Trim/Upholstery Shop: An establishment primarily engaged in the installation, repair, or replacement of interior elements in vehicles, such as seat and floor coverings.